damey2011/sennder/readme.md

 ## Caching
-The non-dockerized setup of the application requires you to install [memcached](https://memcached.org) if you want to use it but by default, the cache uses the local memory to temporarily persist data from the API.
-If you have memcached installed on your machine, then you can set environmental variable `USE_MEMCACHED` to `True` and configure location where the memcached instance runs with the `MEMCACHED_HOST` (defaults to `127.0.0.1:11211`) variable to use memcached as the caching backend.
+The non-dockerized setup of the application requires you to install [memcached](https://memcached.org) if you want to use it, but by default, the cache uses the local memory to temporarily persist data from the API.
+If you have memcached installed on your machine, then you can set environmental variable `USE_MEMCACHED` to `True` and configure location where the memcached instance runs with the `MEMCACHED_HOST` variable (defaults to `127.0.0.1:11211`) to use memcached as the caching backend.
 Whereas, the Docker setup uses memcached by default.